 All patients who have undergone hip arthroscopy will need to take time off work, though the length of time depends on the nature of the job.
 If the job does not require manual labor, most patients are able to return to work within 2 weeks.
 If the job is labor-intensive, patients may need to take off for about 6 weeks.
 Full recovery takes about 4 months, at which point patients are able to return to sports and all other normal activities.

 Hip arthroscopy is very successful for about 70-90% of patients, allowing them to return to all normal activities after recovery.
 Some patients with more severe conditions may need to modify their activities after surgery to avoid pain.
 If hip arthroscopy does not relieve hip pain, hip replacement surgery may be needed in the future to provide longer-lasting pain relief.

 Hip Arthroscopy in Augusta, GA

-Our hip arthroscopy specialist, Dr. John Bojescul, has over 20 years of experience and has trained with leaders in the field of hip arthroscopy.
-If you are interested in hip arthroscopy for diagnosis or treatment of hip pain, Dr. Bojescul can provide an evaluation to see if you are a candidate.
-To schedule an appointment with Dr. Bojescul, please call our office at 706-863-9797 or fill out our convenient appointment request form online.
+If you are interested in hip arthroscopy for diagnosis or treatment of hip pain, Dr. Bojescul and Dr. Jacobs can provide an evaluation to see if you are a candidate.
+To schedule an appointment, please call our office at 706-863-9797 or fill out our convenient appointment request form online.